Sheridan County Commission Office

 - Minutes of previous County Commissioner meetings are accessible on the website.

 - Important news topics, such as road closings, weather related issues, fire ban, etc., will be posted on the webpage.

-Commissioners are very accessible to the public through phone calls and appointments.
+Commissioners are very accessible to the public through phone calls, emails and appointments.

 The public elected to increase the number of Commissioners from three to five in November, 2008.

 Anne Collins - Deputy County Clerk / Executive Secretary e-mail

 Sue Allender - Deputy County Clerk